 - Complying with the various complex U.S. informational reporting requirements for activities in South Korea and other countries such as for foreign partnerships, foreign corporations and foreign bank accounts.

 - Gift and estate tax planning with regard to assets located in South Korea, as well as transfer tax planning between a U.S. citizen and non-U.S. citizen spouse.

 - Planning opportunities for income earned while working in South Korea such as with the foreign earned income exclusion, foreign housing cost exclusions and foreign tax credits.

 - Relinquishing of green card or U.S. citizenship under the U.S. expatriation tax regime.

-The U.S.-based Korea Tax Desk will be led by Susan Choi and Tom Shin.
+The U.S.-based Korea Tax Desk will be led by Susan Choi.
 WTAS has five tax desks representing the UK, Argentina, China, Africa and now Korea.